 Can you tell us about training at Guildford School of Acting and about some of the performances you did whilst there?

-Some of the best, most challenging years of my life, you grow up a lot between eighteen and twenty-one, and even more so following those years, a lot can happen over the course of three years of training and it’s wild.
+Some of the best, most challenging years of my life, you grow up a lot between 18 and 21, and even more so following those years, a lot can happen over the course of three years of training and it’s wild.
 But I was so fortunate to get a place at GSA and I cried real tears when I found out I got in.
 The training was vigorous but rewarding, and you always had the feeling that you want to work hard as you want to improve, that’s the reason you train, to gain a toolbox of things that you’re going to take out into the world when you get the chance.
 Third year was my favourite, when we started doing our shows.
 Cats was a highlight for me, as we did that as a whole year and there was no better feeling than completing the Jellicle Ball together, I’ll tell you that for free!!
 Hair was another show that I adored when we did it, I sang Aquarius and I relearnt how to play the flute so that show really made me work my brain and skills!
 I found that I just never stopped learning when I was in training, and I’m still learning now!
 That’s the beauty of it, training never actually stops!